In this blog, we explain how removing friction from marketing and sales can enable businesses to sell better and win more business.

 One of the ways we expect to see friction removed from the customer journey is through chatbots.

 Did you know that most website users would rather talk to a chatbot than a real person?
 If you haven’t thought about adding a chatbot to your website – then now is a good time.

 If you think about the process of finding basic product information, you’ll appreciate how frustrating it can be.
 Regardless of how simple your question is, the information you need is often unavailable and the last thing you want to do is call a salesperson who will try to up-sell you at every point.
 Not to mention the fact that they’re only available during office hours.

 The way people consume and want to consume content has changed.
 They want answers delivered to them instantly, day or night, or friction can quickly build.

 Chatbots can fulfil these needs by providing answers to basic questions like pricing, wherever, whenever (and if you’re not sure what your most frequently asked questions are, ask your sales and customer service teams).

-Speaking of pricing – isn’t it annoying when you browse a website, decide you want to buy something but can’t find its price for love nor money?
+Speaking of pricing – isn’t it annoying when you browse a website, and decide you want to buy something but can’t find its price for love or money?